In this course, you will

-Yes, but not in the traditional sense.
+Yes…but not in the traditional sense.
 This is not a list of tarot cards with their traditional meanings for you to learn, it is a guided journey into your tarot deck, with exercises designed to help you establish your own meanings.
-This is why, as mentioned above, I recommend that those new to tarot purchase a regular ‘card meanings’ book to use alongside this course.
+This is why, as mentioned above, I recommend that those new to tarot purchase a regular ‘card meanings’ book or course to use alongside this.

 Are there videos?

 No – this is an entirely text-based course.

 Is there an app?

 Not yet, but the course will work beautifully on your mobile so you can take it with you wherever you go.
 It’s simple and lightweight with a user-friendly layout, so once you’re logged in on your phone, you’ll have the entire course in your pocket.

 Excellent question.
 I’ve seen online courses like this priced at well over $100, so the humble $35 price tag must seem ridiculous to some.